Steam and water analysis system: Online Analysis of Steam and Water Cycle Chemistry Parameters

 A sample analysis system in some countries is also called Analyser Panel, Dry Panel or Dry Rack.
 It is usually a free-standing enclosed panel.
 The system contains the transmitter electronics, usually it is mounted on panels.
 In this system stage, sample is analyzed on its conductivity, pH, silica, phosphate, chloride, dissolved oxygen, hydrazine, sodium etc.

 Online Conductivity measurements in SWAS

-In Steam and Water Cycle conductivity measurement is very basic, but the most important measurement.
+In Steam and Water Cycle conductivity measurement is a simple yet important measurement.
 Specific conductivity (total conductivity), acidic conductivity (conductivity after cation exchanger CACE) and degassed cation conductivity are measured at different location in steam and water cycle continuously Conductivity measurements give indication of contamination of water / steam with any kind of salts.
-These salts can get added to the water / steam from atmosphere or due to leakages in heat exchangers etc. The conductivity of ultra pure water is almost close to zero(as low as 0.05 microsiemens/cm), while with addition of even 1 ppm of any salt, the conductivity can shoot up to even more than 100 micro siemens/cm.
-Thus conductivity is a very good general purpose watch dog which can give a quick indication of plant malfunctioning or possible leakages.
+These salts may get added to the water / steam from atmosphere or due to leakages in heat exchangers etc. The conductivity of ultra pure water is almost close to zero(as low as 0.05 microsiemens/cm), while with addition of even 1 ppm of any salt, the conductivity can shoot up to even more than 100 micro siemens/cm.
+Thus conductivity is a general indicator of plant malfunctioning or possible leakages.